Astropad Slate Alternative for Windows, Linux & Android

 • You need an Astropad Slate alternative for Linux

-• You want to use an Android tablet or phone
+• You want to use an Android tablet, Android phone, iPhone, or iPad

 • You want to avoid extra desktop software on Windows and Linux